qasimshk/AirlineManagementSystem/README.md

 > c) Once logged in click on the create new instance on the top right green button and <b>create an instance</b> with the <b>FREE plan (little lemur)</b>.
 >
 > d) Click on the created instance and copy the AMQP URL
-- Go to airline management API project present in 01 Gateway folder and open appsettings.Development.json and paste AMQP URL in EventBusConnection value.
+- Go to airline management API project present in 01 Gateway folder and open appsettings.Development.json.
+Update SQL connection string with the server name, username, password, and event bus connection.
 - Go to airline customers service in customers folder and open appsettings.Development.json.
 Update SQL connection string with the server name, username, password, and event bus connection.
 - Go to airline flight details API in flight details folder and open appsettings.Development.json.
 Update SQL connection string with the server name, username, and password.
 - Go to airline notification service in notifications folder and open appsettings.Development.json.
 Update event bus connection.